atp224/COEN145/Program 1/README.md

 program should print out execution time in microseconds with up to 4 decimal points.
 You may optionally add a 4th parameter for nthreads (number of threads the program should execute the multiplication with).
-General program
-Design your programs so that they follow the following steps:
-1. A single thread creates the matrices.
-2. Multiple threads work together to do the matrix multiplication.
-3. At the end, one thread reports the execution time.
-These are just guidelines, and you should think carefully about step 2.
-Also, make sure the matrix multiplication computation is correct.
-Parallelization strategy
-Implement 2 parallelization strategies: with and without tiling.
-The goal of the experiments will be to compare the execution time for the tiling and block (without tiling) strategies.
-For the tiling case, you may want to experiment with different tile sizes to find the optimum values.